 Guiding employees in navigating benefits election, training, and personnel relations, Cindy is responsible for overseeing recruiting, hiring, and retention, as well as for administering benefits and compensation, providing management coaching, and improving job satisfaction and employee engagement for the entire staff.
 With a degree in sociology from Susquehanna University and experience at global Fortune 500 companies, Cindy brings sensitivity and strong interpersonal skills to the support and management of the firm’s most valuable resource: its people.

 A graduate of the Master of Architecture degree program at Tulane University, Ari concentrated on urban studies and participated in the Tulane URBANbuild studio, as well as internship opportunities at the Tulane Office of the University Architect.
 With educational experience that ranges from campus planning and feasibility studies to existing building field verification, Ari applies his well-rounded studies and field work to developing building enclosure solutions for projects in the New York City area.

-A civil engineering graduate of Carleton University in Ottawa, Canada, Tai supports project teams in research, design development, detail drawing, report preparation, and construction administration.
+A civil engineering graduate of Carleton University in Ottawa, Canada, Tai leads project teams in research, design development, detail drawing, report preparation, and construction administration.
 His experience in building science and performance offers valuable perspective for the evaluation and rehabilitation of exterior envelope conditions.

 Steffany graduated from Pennsylvania State University with a Bachelor of Architecture degree, and she is a Leadership in Energy and Environmental Design (LEED) Green Associate.
 In addition to studying at the Pantheon Institute in Rome, Steffany interned at the NASA Glenn Research Center.
 She develops design solutions for roof and facade rehabilitation with the firm’s New York office.

 As a key part of the firm’s engineering team, Rob lends proficiency in structural design and modification to building envelope and garage projects.
 With a degree in civil engineering from Northeastern University, he brings insight into technical matters that has proven vital to the investigation and rehabilitation of building distress.